 Mayo Clinic in Rochester, Minn., ranks No. 1 for neurology and neurosurgery in the U.S. News & World Report Best Hospitals rankings.
 Mayo Clinic in Scottsdale, Ariz., and Mayo Clinic in Jacksonville, Fla., are ranked among the Best Hospitals for neurology and neurosurgery by U.S. News & World Report.
 Mayo Clinic also ranks among the Best Children's Hospitals for neurology and neurosurgery.

 Mayo Clinic works with hundreds of insurance companies and is an in-network provider for millions of people.
 In most cases, Mayo Clinic doesn't require a physician referral.
 Some insurers require referrals or may have additional requirements for certain medical care.
 All appointments are prioritized on the basis of medical need.

-Specialists in neurological surgery at Mayo Clinic in Arizona perform spinal stenosis surgery.
 Depending on the cause of your spinal stenosis, specialists in neurology, physical medicine and rehabilitation, rheumatology, pain medicine, radiology, and oncology also may be involved in your care.
+Specialists in neurological surgery at Mayo Clinic's campus in Arizona perform spinal stenosis surgery.